-No refunds can be made after 14th January 2019.
+No refunds can be made after the final deadline.

 Please note that neither the Emsworth Arts Trail Committee nor any committee members can accept liability for loss or damage to personal property or for personal injury sustained by members of the public while visiting venues on the Arts Trail, nor for any misprints, misrepresentations or failings by the contributors or contributing organisations.
 Artists must take out their own Public Liability insurance for the trail and will be asked to upload a copy of this with their entry.

 We ask you to consider the care and safety of our visitors and complete a risk assessment of your venue prior to the opening of the event.
 Government Covid guidelines must be adhered to.

 Please read these guidelines and apply as relevant: